mwbowers/mwbowers.github.io/reference/datagate/datagate-client/as400-program.md

 ### void SetParmsZeroValue()

-Sets all parameters of the As400Program instance to their zero values.
+Sets all parameters of the program to their zero value.

 ```cs
 void SetParmsZeroValue()